 Sea Salt vs. Epsom Salt vs Table Salt

-- – perhaps the most famous bathing salt.
+- Dead Sea Salt – perhaps the most famous bathing salt.
 A white salt only found in a saline lake located 400 meters below sea level; claims to be richer in minerals than other sea salts.

-- – a unprocessed grey sea salt hand harvested off the coast of France.
+- Sel Gris Sea Salt – an unprocessed grey sea salt hand harvested off the coast of France.

-- – a unprocessed Hawaiian reddish-brown salt enriched with volcanic clay.
+- Alaea Sea Salt – an unprocessed Hawaiian reddish-brown salt enriched with volcanic clay.

-- – although not technically a salt from the sea but rather found in northern Pakistan, this pink salt made its mark on the world while boasting 84 trace minerals.
+- Himalayan Pink Sea Salt – ancient sea salt found in the mountains of northern Pakistan, this pink salt made its mark on the world while boasting 84 trace minerals.

-- Try plain , rather than the ones laced with fragrances which could further irritate your skin.
+- Try plain epsom salts, rather than the ones laced with fragrances which could further irritate your skin.

 A word of warning: Avoid when pregnant.
 Avoid sea salt baths and if you have hypertension or respiratory conditions.
 Open wounds may cause stinging and minor discomfort.
 Salt baths can be demanding on your circulatory system, consult your doctor if you suffer from weak or poor heart circulation.